jbalsamo/grading-agent/docs/GRADING_GUIDE.md

    ```

 3. **Review Results**
-   - The agent will generate a report for each student
+   - The Grading Helper will generate a report for each student
    - Compare AI scores vs Human scores
    - Review discrepancies and feedback